Analytical insight into dark matter subhalo boost factors for Sommerfeld-enhanced $s$- and $p$-wave $\gamma$-ray signals: Velocity-dependent annihilation: theoretical ingredients

 These analytical formulations match with the full numerical results within 10\%, except on resonances where larger differences are found.
 This comes from the fact that the Hulth\'{e}n potential approximation slightly offsets the solution from the one obtained with the Yukawa potential~\cite{FengEtAl2010a,BoddyEtAl2017}.
 However, for the purpose of this work, the features of the solution, comprising resonances, are sufficiently well accounted for by the analytical solution.

 We note that the Sommerfeld factor neglects bound-state decay in the low-velocity regime, which leads to nonphysically large enhancements on resonances, where DM bound states can form, that violate the partial-wave unitarity limit.
 Consequently, the factorization in \citeeq{eq:enhanced_cs} is expected to fail at vanishing velocities, $\epsilon_v\ll\epsilon_\phi$.
 Actually, DM bound states have a finite lifetime, which induces a saturation of the enhancement at $v \approx \alpha_{\chi}^{3} m_{\phi}/m_{\chi}$ \cite{HisanoEtAl2005,FengEtAl2010a,BlumEtAl2016}, corresponding to $v \approx \alpha_{\chi}^{4}$ at resonances.
 As a result, a slightly modified version of \citeeq{eq:enhanced_cs} holds, with the nonphysical divergences regularized by replacing $v$ by $v + \alpha_{\chi}^{4}$~\cite{FengEtAl2010a}.
+We emphasize that this is only an approximate parametric regularization expected to capture reasonably well the relevant physical effects in the current study --- for a more detailed description and discussion, see ref.~\cite{BlumEtAl2016}.
 If $\alpha_{\chi} \ll 1$, bound-state effects mostly restrict to resonances \cite{BoddyEtAl2017}.
 We can therefore consider a benchmark value of $\alpha_{\chi} = 10^{-2}$, though generalized Sommerfeld corrections can be easily rescaled simply by shifting the values of $\epsilon_\phi$ and $\epsilon_v$.